BN - WED - HSA and Medicare Information Report

 1. Log into HRS.
 The Workflow Exception Dashboard queries will

 appear based on your current security and whether there is an error to

 fix.
-Use RR - WED - Workflow Exception Dashboard for additional guidance.
+Use TE - WED - Workflow Exception Dashboard for additional guidance.

 2. Click on the UW_BN_HSA_AND_MEDICARE query hyperlink in the Workflow Exception Dashboard (WED).